stb-tester/stbt-rig/README.md

         [test-pack]
         portal_url = https://COMPANYNAME.stb-tester.com

-2. Generate auth token.
+2. Generate access token.
 See [Authentication] in the Stb-tester REST API documentation.
 You will need to enter this the first time you run the program.

 [Authentication]: https://stb-tester.com/manual/rest-api-v2#authentication